MTstateIntroStats/IntroStatTextbook/docs/12-foundations-errors.md

 From our previous simulation, we know that 12.22% of the simulations lie at or below the observed proportion of 0.048.
 Figure \@ref(fig:Medical-consultant-two-sided) shows that an additional 0.0811 or 8.11% of simulations fall at or above 0.152.
 This indicates the p-value for this two-sided test is $0.1222 + 0.0811 = 0.2033$.
 With this large p-value, we do not find statistically significant evidence that the medical consultant's patients had a complication rate different from 10%.

-In Section \@ref(theory-prop), you will learn that the null distribution will be symmetric under certain conditions.
+In Section \@ref(CLTsection), we learned that the null distribution will be symmetric under certain conditions.
 When the null distribution is symmetric, we can find a two-sided p-value by merely taking the single tail (in this case, 0.1222) and double it to get the two-sided p-value: 0.2444.
 Note that the example here does not satisfy the conditions and the null distribution in Figure \@ref(fig:Medical-consultant-two-sided) is not symmetric.
 Thus, the result of a 'doubled' one-sided p-value of 0.2444 is not a good estimate of the actual two-sided p-value of 0.2033.

 \index{data!medical consultant|(}